ddelange/elasticsearch-health-logger/README.md

 `ELASTICSEARCH_HOST`: A string that represents the Elasticsearch host to query.
 For example: `http://elasticsearch:9200`.
 See the Elasticsearch-js [host documentation](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/host-reference.html#_params) for all possible configurations.

 `WATCH_INTERVAL`: The number of seconds between checks of the Elasticsearch cluster.
 Default is 60 seconds

+`ENVIRONMENT`: If supplied, the value of this environment variable will be logged as the `environment` key.
+This is useful for differentiating between Elasticsearch clusters after aggregating logs.